Station Name: GRASSINGTON & THRESHFIELD

 P

 Looking north at the site of Grassington & Threshfield Station in December 2007.
-The station site has been developed as a residential area but note the house at the far end of the road which also appears in the 1962 picture (below far right).
+The station site had been developed as a residential area.

 P